jcmckerral/turbulence-scaling-code/README.md

 1. Download and unzip file
 2. Within MATLAB, navigate into the downloaded/unzipped folder "mckerral_scaling_code"

-## INSTRUCTIONS FOR USE & REPRODUCTION:
+## INSTRUCTIONS FOR USE & FIGURE REPRODUCTION:
 To reproduce all size-abundance data and model, run the script "generate_all_figures.m" Expected time on reasonable laptop 1-30 seconds